ocaml/ocaml.org/HACKING.md

 ├── data/
 |   Data used by ocaml.org in Yaml and Markdown format.
 │
+├── playground/
+|   The source and generated assets for the OCaml Playground
+|
 ├── src
 │   ├── dream_dashboard
 |   |   A monitoring and analytics dashboard for dream.